cdeanj/nextflow-tychus/README.md

 The first method is assembly based.
 The assembly module attempts to produce a comprehensive reconstruction of the genome by relying on the results of multiple *de novo* genome assemblies through the use of multiple assemblers.
 These assemblies are then used to produce a hybrid or consensus assembly with fewer and longer contigs that can be used as a draft genome for further downstream processes such as annotation, a process by which genomic features of interest are identified and appropriately labelled.
 Assemblies are then evaluated based on common scoring metrics, such as number of contigs, contig size, and N50.

 The second method is alignment based.
-The alignment module attempts to produce a thorough description of your bacterial sequence data by identifying related single nucleotide polymorphisms (SNPs) and SNP phylogenies that will aid in inferring the relatedness and origin of your samples.
-In addition, information about the types of genes, whether they be antimicrobials, virulence, or plasmids are also identified and can be used for further analysis and interrogation.
+The alignment module attempts to produce a thorough description of your bacterial sequence data by identifying related single nucleotide polymorphisms (SNPs) with the goal of producing SNP phylogenies that can aid in inferring the relatedness and origin of your samples.
+In addition, information about the types of genes, whether they be antimicrobial, virulence, or plasmids are also identified and can be used for further analysis and interrogation.

 -------